The short story:

 Growing up in a deeply dysfunctional family I witnessed first hand the burden and damage of an untold story.
 My father, a Vietnam Vet who served with an elite special ops corps on highly classified missions was forbidden to share his experiences with anyone, not even those with whom he served.
 This untold story led to severe PTSD, chronic depression, several suicide attempts and he died when he was 47.
 I was 22.
 My older brother coped with the pain through alcohol and drugs, an alcoholic by age 15, he is now 29 years sober because he too chose a new story.
 My mother coped by often living in denial and creating her own reality.
 Today she is also living a different story: one in a healthy new narrative in which she feels at peace.

-As for me, I chose a path out of the darkness through finding ways to share my truth, first through theatre and then the power of Storytelling to heal not only myself but offer a path for others too.
+As for me, the path out of the darkness came from finding ways to share my truth, first through theatre and then the power of Storytelling to heal not only myself but to provide a gateway for others too through shared stories.

-If you want all the details of how Story has changed my life and shifted my narrative:
+If you want to read about how Story has changed my life and shifted my narrative:

 If you want the short list click here: CV

 The Power of Story to save lives in Medicine: how story is connected to cancer research.

 As Lead Research Interviewer on the SHARE Ovarian Cancer Study at the University of Pennsylvania, I did not expect Story to play such a huge role.
 But it did:

 In the 64 pages of questions to identify commonalities within cancer patient medical history with the hope of revealing clues for early diagnosis, the most valuable question was, "Tell the Story of how you were diagnosed."
 In their answers we discovered a pattern: most of the women had known for years that something was wrong within their bodies, but many weren't listened to or taken seriously.
 They were told, "it's all in your head," or "there's nothing wrong with you."
 Only to end up with a Stage IV cancer diagnosis and a life expectancy of 1 to 5 years.